The noticeboard installation showed at ROOM ARTSPACE, Islington, London May – June 2023

 small ads/classifieds/personals – the go-to place to get help whether you need money, a home, a plumber or a baby daddy . .

-These noticeboards are anthropological treasures, they are a commentary about a particular neighbourhood and about our society in general: They describe loneliness and need.
+This is one of the sources for my study of public noticeboards.
+Anthropological treasures, they offer a commentary about a particular neighbourhood and about our society in general: They describe loneliness and need.
 They show us who is vulnerable and where social power lies.

 The notices themselves are short stories – often poignant, sometimes funny and occasionally disturbing.
 The materiality of each physical notice creates a sort of portrait of the person behind it, the materials used, the syntax, spelling mistakes, changes and updates, handwriting, the idiosyncratic use of a typewriter all add to the richness of the stories.